k0retux/fuddly/docs/source/data_manip.rst

 Instead of using the high-level API for describing a graph you can create it by using ``fuddly`` low-level primitives.
 Generally, you don't need to go through that, but for specific complex situations it could provide you with what you need.
-To create a graph or a single node, you always have to instantiate the class :class:`framework.node.Node` which enables you to set the type of content for the main node configuration (refer to :ref:`dmanip:conf`).
+To create a graph or a single node, you always have to instantiate the class :class:`fuddly.framework.node.Node` which enables you to set the type of content for the main node configuration (refer to :ref:`dmanip:conf`).

 Depending on the content type the constructor will call the following methods to do the
 job:

-- :meth:`framework.node.Node.set_values`: for *typed-value* nodes.
+- :meth:`fuddly.framework.node.Node.set_values`: for *typed-value* nodes.
-- :meth:`framework.node.Node.set_subnodes_basic`: for *non-terminal* nodes without specifying a grammar.
+- :meth:`fuddly.framework.node.Node.set_subnodes_basic`: for *non-terminal* nodes without specifying a grammar.
-- :meth:`framework.node.Node.set_subnodes_with_csts`: for *non-terminal* nodes constrained by a grammar.
+- :meth:`fuddly.framework.node.Node.set_subnodes_with_csts`: for *non-terminal* nodes constrained by a grammar.
-- :meth:`framework.node.Node.set_generator_func`: for *generator* nodes.
+- :meth:`fuddly.framework.node.Node.set_generator_func`: for *generator* nodes.
-- :meth:`framework.node.Node.set_func`: for *function* nodes.
+- :meth:`fuddly.framework.node.Node.set_func`: for *function* nodes.

 .. note::
-   Methods specific to the node content (:class:`framework.node.NodeInternals`) can be called directly on the node itself and it will be *forwarded* to the content (if the method name does not match one the :class:`framework.node.Node` class).
+   Methods specific to the node content (:class:`fuddly.framework.node.NodeInternals`) can be called directly on the node itself and it will be *forwarded* to the content (if the method name does not match one the :class:`fuddly.framework.node.Node` class).

 .. seealso::
-   If you want to learn more about the specific operations that can be performed on each kind of content (whose base class is :class:`framework.node.NodeInternals`), refer to the related class, namely:
+   If you want to learn more about the specific operations that can be performed on each kind of content (whose base class is :class:`fuddly.framework.node.NodeInternals`), refer to the related class, namely:

-   - :class:`framework.node.NodeInternals_TypedValue`
+   - :class:`fuddly.framework.node.NodeInternals_TypedValue`
-   - :class:`framework.node.NodeInternals_NonTerm`
+   - :class:`fuddly.framework.node.NodeInternals_NonTerm`
-   - :class:`framework.node.NodeInternals_GenFunc`
+   - :class:`fuddly.framework.node.NodeInternals_GenFunc`
-   - :class:`framework.node.NodeInternals_Func`
+   - :class:`fuddly.framework.node.NodeInternals_Func`